Corporate Governance Seal

 d.
 Does the GOCC publish data on training and development programmes for its employees?

-PHRDD Accomplishment Report
+2024 TPB PHRDD Accomplishment Reports

 6. Stakeholders including individual employee and their representative bodies, should be able to freely communicate their concerns about illegal or unethical practices to the board and their rights should not be compromised for doing this.